Princeofthebow/FundamentalEpidemicControlLimits/readme.md

-- The ```Matlab``` only requires the parallel computation toolbox for the time simulations.
+- The ```Matlab``` code only requires the parallel computation toolbox for the time simulations.
 Once the considered file has been opened in the `Matlab` environment editor and the parameter have been chosen it is sufficient to press the `"Run"` button or `F5`.